sheetrocks/srk/README.md

 3. The YEARFRAC formula should be based on [this google sheet spec](https://support.google.com/docs/answer/3092989?hl=en)
 4. The solution will consist of yearfrac.go file and a yearfrac.md file.
 5. Once complete, zip up the repo and email it to me.

+Note - [This link](https://en.wikipedia.org/wiki/360-day_calendar) might also be helpful.